AwaMelvine/node-db3-challenge/queries.md

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

-SELECT o.OrderID, COUNT(od.ProductID) as ItemCount
+SELECT OrderID, COUNT(ProductID) as ItemCount
-FROM Orders as o
-JOIN OrderDetails as od
+FROM OrderDetails
-ON od.OrderID = o.OrderID
-GROUP BY od.OrderID;
+GROUP BY OrderID;